 Best Traffic Attorney in Jefferson County

-If you're searching for the best traffic attorney in Jefferson County, look no further than O'Malley and Sawyer, LLC.
+If you're searching for the best traffic attorney in Jefferson County, look no further than Sawyer Legal Group, LLC.
 Strategic, experienced representation is crucial in cases of leaving the scene of a car accident.
 Perhaps you didn't realize anyone was hurt or you left due to the severity of your own injuries.
 That said, contact our law office for a free consultation.
 We will carefully look over your hit and run case, as well as suggest next steps in your defense.
 Our affordable fees and flexible payment plans make getting a skilled lawyer possible in uncertain times.

 If you or someone you know is facing a hit and run allegation in Colorado, be smart.
-Contact the highly-rated criminal defense attorneys at O'Malley and Sawyer, LLC at 303-830-0880.
+Contact the highly-rated criminal defense attorneys at Sawyer Legal Group, LLC at 303-830-0880.
 Together, we can protect your future.

 Photo by Taras Makarenko